 - trainees will not be disadvantaged for missing exams due to circumstances out of their control that relate to coronavirus.
 Payments will carry over or be refunded, and progression won’t be automatically halted

 - we’ve worked with the medical royal colleges and faculties and doctors in training to develop guidance to enable exams to run safely during the pandemic while maintaining standards

 - we’ve worked with the Royal College of GPs and postgraduate deans to address the .
 This explains the alternative assessments in place for ST3s nearing completion of their training.

 We recognise that it may be challenging for trainees to meet the competencies or prepare for and provide evidence for ARCP.
 We’ve worked with postgraduate deans, medical royal colleges and faculties to support you by:

-- identifying changes to ARCPs which are scheduled to take place before August 2020
+- identifying changes to ARCPs which are scheduled to take place during the pandemic

 - setting up a .
 Patient safety must remain the primary focus, while enabling as many trainees as possible to progress in their training at the normal rate and supporting the health services